Finding Unexpected Non-Helical Tracks: Modeling

 Similarly, a set of Schwartz functions are selected to explore the space, which does not span the full, infinite space, but describes tracks significantly beyond the set of helical tracks.
 The chosen Schwartz functions include helices and explicit parametrization of helical tracks in a Fourier basis is shown in App. \ref{appendix:shwartz}.

 For demonstration, non-helical tracks with a small number of frequencies are also prepared, by sampling from finitely many frequencies in Fourier space, where each mode has a maximum amplitude of 60cm.
-An $N$-frequency track is defined as the collection of points where a function $\vec{g}_N({t})=\sum_{i=1}^3 \sum_{n=-N}^N c_{ni}\exp(\frac{2 \pi i n t}{\lambda})\hat{x_{i}}$ intersects the detector layers, where the $c_{ni}$ are all randomly generated with a uniform distribution in the interval $[0, 60]$ cm, and $\lambda$ is set equal to the radius of the detector which is a choice further discussed in App. \ref{sig-gen}.
+An $N$-frequency track is defined as the collection of points where a function $\vec{g}_N({t})=\sum_{i=1}^3 \sum_{n=-N}^N c_{ni}\exp(\frac{2 \pi i n t}{\lambda})\hat{x_{i}}$ intersects the detector layers, where $\hat{x_{i}}$ is a cartesian basis, and the $c_{ni}$ are all randomly generated with a uniform distribution in the interval $[0, 60]$ cm, and $\lambda$ is set equal to the radius of the detector which is a choice further discussed in App. \ref{sig-gen}.

 The distribution of the hit multiplicity for tracks with varying number of frequencies is shown in Figure~\ref{fig:hits}; while a significant number have as many hits as there are detector layers, a large fraction have many more hits.